 Presenter (s) Jordan Carter, Patricia Van Oosbree

+Jordan Carter

+The Power of Food: Integration of Coursework and Internship Experience

 Day/Date: Friday, March 11, 2016

 Time: 12:15-1:15 pm

 Program Description:

+Now is the time to fight back against chronic diseases and ailments in America’s youth.
+Come learn the in’s and outs of this college seniors nutrition intervention and leave inspired to enrich your community with an innovative approach that empowers students to make healthy lifestyle choices.

 Detailed Description:

-This presentation current and future educators knowledge opportunities to empower communities with in their local environments.
-Participants will understand in order to encourage healthy lifestyle their approaches must be multifaceted incorporating nutritional , garden , and food demonstrations.
-Educators will be able to dismiss myths that nutrition intervention programs require professionals, are too expensive, that the information is too advanced for the youth.
-I will share the overall process of creating an evidence based nutrition intervention hybrid…in order to create a prototype for future educators to use.
-Integral parts of my nutrition intervention development process included contacting organizations to solidify donations, gaining support, building an on-site garden, curriculum, recruiting volunteers, speaking to the local farmers market, and recruiting a renowned guest speaker.
+This presentation seeks to teach current and future educators’ knowledge about opportunities to empower communities with healthy food options in their local environments.
+Participants will understand that in order to encourage healthy lifestyles among students, their approaches must be multifaceted, such as incorporating nutritional education, garden activities, and food demonstrations.
+Educators will be able to dismiss myths that nutrition intervention programs require professionals, are too expensive, or that the information is too advanced for the youth.
+I will share the overall process of creating an evidence based nutrition intervention with an interactive workbook.
+Additionally I will display the results from their baseline and follow up evaluation of the targeted learning objectives, in order to create a prototype for future educators to use.
+Integral parts of my nutrition intervention development process included contacting organizations to solidify donations, gaining the school administration’s support, building an on-site garden, developing curriculum, recruiting volunteers, speaking to the local farmers’ market, and recruiting a renowned guest speaker.

-The first section will highlight the importance of integrating knowledge from course work and tailoring internship experiences into a senior capstone. discuss the current state of chronic diseases in America and the rates at which America’s youth and adolescents
+The first section will highlight the importance of integrating knowledge from course work and tailoring internship experiences into a senior capstone.
+As seniors it is important to set yourself apart from the thousands of graduates who are also entering the professional world, a senior capstone is the perfect opportunity to display your talents, do what you love, and identify your niche.
+We will also briefly discuss the current state of chronic diseases in America and the rates at which these diseases are affecting America’s youth and adolescents, therefore creating a dire need for community-level action.

-I will share the importance of a holistic intervention learninretention rates I will the of role model as an educator, demonstrating the behaviors that want the students to duplicate
+Following this introductory section, I will share the importance of a holistic health intervention.
+By encouraging students to engage in with the garden, teaching interactive nutrition lessons, and allowing them to put these new skills into practice as the intervention progresses, students’ learning retention rates will increase.
+I will also discuss the responsibility of being a role model as an educator, particularly through demonstrating the behaviors that teachers want the students to duplicate.

-I will share my experiences in the Whittier community, and how I turned my dreams of a nutrition intervention into a reality at Hoover Elementary.
-I will describe the Additionally I will bring students workbooks to display the activities that were conducted throughout the eight-week intervention, and share the evidence based results of the pre and post test evaluations.
+In the next section I will share my experiences in the Whittier community, and how I turned my dreams of a nutrition intervention into a reality at Hoover Elementary School.
+I will describe the program’s start up process, including the challenges I faced while accumulating supplies and gaining the community’s support, and how I overcame them.
+Additionally I will bring the students’ workbooks to display the activities that were conducted throughout the eight-week intervention, and share the evidence based results of the pre and post test evaluations.

-The final section will consist of participants engaging in the best three or four lessons from the nutrition intervention followed by a questions and answers section to receive feedback and recommendations for future interventions targeting the youth in underserved communities to improve their nutritional status for a sustainable future.
+The final section will consist of participants engaging in the best three or four lessons from the nutrition intervention.
+This will be followed by a question-and-answer session through which I hope to receive feedback and recommendations for future nutrition interventions targeting the youth in underserved communities.

 ULTIMATE FRISBEE AND